tonymullen/ups-website/src/partials/f16cg/hw/hw6-elephant-lighting-description.html.md

 Once again, the main part of the animation code will occur within the `render` function.
 The `gui` object has already been set up for you, along with one of the controls, `lightSeparation` in the `controls` object.
 You'll need to add the second control `target`.
 Both controls should range from 0.0 to 1.0 and act as factors for whatever displacement you choose for your target or light positions.

+### Extra challenge

+Try to do something comparable with area light objects.
+AreaLights are not standard in Three.js, but they are discussed in Chapter 3 of "Learning Three.js".
+Read the instructions for using area lights and set up a scene that uses them in place of spotlights.
+You won't get identical effects, but experiment with what can and can't be done with area lights.
+For extra credit, turn in the area light project in addition to the main assignment project.

 ## Submitting

 Upload the project to its own directory inside your `public_html` directory using FileZilla.
 Be sure that all dependencies are in place and **Double check that your finished work displays properly in a browser online.** The directory should include the completed `README.txt`, which should also be viewable in the browser.

-In Moodle, add a link to your finished assignment's public URL.
+In Moodle, add a link to your finished assignment's public URL **and a screenshot of your project displayed in a browser, with the URL visible**.
 The Moodle page for this assignment is [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=340420).